 [INSERT FIGURE 2 HERE]

-Figure two illustrates the results.
-As can be seen in Figure 2, the R2 result for resilience was moderate (0.55), whereas the R2 value of each of the EI dimensions was rather weak and ranged from 3-7% except of the UOE subscale (0.13).
+Figure 2 illustrates the results.
+The R2 result for resilience was moderate (0.55), whereas the R2 value of each of the EI dimensions was rather weak and ranged from 3-7%, except for the UOE subscale (0.13).
 In addition to measuring the R2 values, the change in the R2 value when a specified exogenous construct is omitted from the model was tested to evaluate its impact on the endogenous constructs.
-This measure is referred to as the f2 effect size where values of 0.02, 0.15, and 0.35, respectively, represent small, medium, and large effect (Hair et al., 2017).
+This measure is referred to as the f2 effect size where values of 0.02, 0.15, and 0.35, respectively, represent small, medium, and large effects [78].

-Results indicated weak effects sizes of past experienced teacher mistreatment on EI components.
+Results indicated weak effect sizes of past experienced teacher mistreatment on EI components.
 Specifically, past experienced teacher mistreatment had weak effects on OEA (0.032), ROE (0.039), SEA (0.075), and UOE (0.149).
-In turn these components had weak effect size on resilience: SEA (0.089), UOE (0.216) and finally the interaction effect size was (0.035).
+In turn, these components had weak effect size on resilience: SEA (0.089), UOE (0.216) and finally the interaction effect size was (0.035).

 The blindfolding procedure was also used to assess the predictive relevance (Q2) of the path model.
-Values larger than 0 suggest that the model has predictive relevance for a specific endogenous construct (Hair et al., 2017).
+Values larger than 0 suggest that the model has predictive relevance for a specific endogenous construct [78].
 The Q2 values showed predictive relevance of all endogenous scales: OEA (0.013); ROE (0.026); Resilience (0.128); SEA(0.040); UOE (0.085).

-Significance analyses of the direct and indirect effects are specified in table two and figure three.
+Significance analyses of the direct and indirect effects are specified in Table 2 and Figure 3.